swiftlang/swift-package-manager/Documentation/Registry.md

 A client MAY send a `GET` request for a URI matching the expression `/{scope}/{name}/{version}` to retrieve metadata about a release.
-A client SHOULD set the `Accept` header with the `application/vnd.swift.registry.v1+json` content type, and MAY append the `.json` extension to the requested URI.
+A client SHOULD set the `Accept` header with the value `application/vnd.swift.registry.v1+json`, and MAY append the `.json` extension to the requested URI.

 ```http